Sumer16/share-my-location/README.md

 - Deployed the application on Firebase using the Firebase CLI
 - Responsive & Easy to use Web App, working on adding PWA..

 ##### NOTE: API keys have been hidden for security reasons, though you can create your own key on Google Cloud Platform.
-Hosted Firebase for the same reason.
+Hosted on Firebase for the same reason.

 ## Steps: